The Ansible Development Cycle

 Here are some examples:

-- lineinfile - add warning when using an empty regexp (https://github.com/ansible/ansible/issues/29443)
+- lineinfile - add warning when using an empty regexp (https://github.com/ansible/ansible/issues/29443).

 remote_src=True even if mode was not set as a parameter.
 This failed on

-Once you’ve written the changelog fragment for your PR, commit the file and include it with the pull request.
+After you have written the changelog fragment for your PR, commit the file and include it with the pull request.

-All Ansible PRs must be merged to the
+ansible-core PRs must be merged to the

 devel branch first.
 After a pull request has been accepted and merged to the

 devel branch, the following instructions will help you create a pull request to backport the change to a previous stable branch.

 We do not backport features.